One of the more difficult things about planning any holiday is knowing how much money to take.

 For travellers wanting three meals a day in nice restaurants, including a feed at one of the more upper-end restaurants for dinner, then expect to spend a lot for the privilege.

 Regardless of budget, every traveller off to NYC looking to see the sights should invest in a New York City pass as there are some excellent potential savings.

-With some of the sights costing in excess of $50, for those one a low budget hoping to visit more than a few of the attractions the city has to offer, the pass is simply essential.
+With some of the sights costing in excess of $50, for those on a low budget hoping to visit more than a few of the attractions the city has to offer, the pass is simply essential.
 It’ll provide access to all the main tourist attractions and save you’ll save a fortune compared to buying individual tickets.

-For example, a 5 day pass is currently priced at $254, and during that time you could see the Empire State building, Rockefeller Centre, go on a boat tour on the Hudson, visit Madison Square Garden and much more.
+For example, a 5-day pass is currently priced at $254, and during that time you could see the Empire State Building, Rockefeller Centre, go on a boat tour on the Hudson, visit Madison Square Garden and much more.

 $254 p/p p/d

 If you have a little more disposable cash to spend on attractions, as well as experiencing the benefits that come with the New York pass, there are a bunch of other exciting things to do as well.

 Provided you aren’t afraid of heights, an excellent way to get some exhilarating views of the city is with one of the many breath-taking helicopter tours that are available.
 They start at around $99 with NewYorkAir, and passengers can be treated to a 12-minute journey over the city where they’ll get some awe-inspiring views of New York’s iconic skyline.